Ants in a drought

 A few honey pot ant species are known to change colors such as green, orange, red, blue and yellow.
 These fantastic ants can be seen in zoos around the world.

-After programming, testing, and refining of the ants program, we will expect to have results that show that ants have a brain capacity that of pigs, which are not too far behind humans.
-And we will expect that ants have passed the tests we have put against them.
-We are going to expect that the ants have not fallen behind on the expectations we have set.
-We hope to accomplish what we are working towards to get what we work for.
+After programming, testing, and refining of the ants program, expect to have results that show that honeypot ants have a brain capacity is of pigs, which are not too far behind humans.
+Will expect that ants have passed the tests on water and food against them.
+We are expecting that the ants have not fallen behind on the expectations we set.

 Team Members: Victoria May, Reyanna Fromme